 At the end of each year experts from all walks of life release their predictions for the following year.
 Trends that we need to be aware of and hunches that may just prove to be indispensable over the coming year.
 It’s interesting to read these articles, but it is even more interesting to wait and see how things pan out following these predictions.
-With the first quarter of 2017 coming to an end, here are our picks of the latest digital trends you may want to focus on to help grow your small business over the coming months.
+Here are our picks of the latest digital trends you may want to focus on to help grow your small business over the coming months.
 These are not merely predictions however, these are the digital trends happening right now, so there is no better time to hop on board.

 1. Influencer Marketing

 For many of us over a certain age, influencer marketing may have seemed like a flash in the pan when it began taking off last year.
 Whatever your age, or feelings about influencers, it’s time to make peace with it, because this digital trend is set to continue for the foreseeable future.

 One of the main benefits of social media is that it helps to influence people by leveraging their social network.
 We know this and have accepted it for some time.
 When we pair this with bloggers, who have been creating content online for numerous years now, the two create a pretty potent combination.
 What we are seeing is that the line that separates celebs from influencers is beginning to blur.
 It happened with journalists and bloggers in recent years – now it’s the celebs turn.
 Essentially, influencers can now harness the same power as some of the worlds biggest celebrities, but with one distinct difference.
 Influencers are ‘just one of us’, they began with a small blog or vlog, they shared the ups and downs of life with their followers and as a result, are much more relatable than the A-listers who seem to live in a different world to the rest of us.